-All email correspondence to course instructor and assistants must be sent through Canvas.
+All email correspondence to course instructor and assistants must be sent through Canvas course website.
 Correspondence regarding the lecture, homework, and the overall course should be posted on the "Course Questions" under the Discussion tab.
-Anything related to grades and personal matter should be sent using the "Mail" tab (Please, do not post anything of personal matter on the Discussion tab).
+Anything related to grades and personal matter should be sent using the "Mail" tab (Please do not post anything related to personal matters on the Discussion tab).

-IV.
+IX.
 Academic Honesty and the Honor Code